ericdunbar/ics3u_wiki/Home.md

 * [Mr. Seidel's Intro Survey](https://goo.gl/forms/eWq7jPTqtYOku4S32) - requires your school Google account.
 * [Mr. Kowalczewski's Intro Survey](https://forms.gle/5jyrysTZoU4qdQ9Z7) - requires your school Google account.

+## **UPDATE - March 31, 2020**
+The course material will update slightly due to the changed nature of how the course is being delivered.
+All updates should be completed by Monday, April 6th, 2020 in preparation for the course to continue.

 ## Assignments

 This section will contain links to all of the course assignments.
 They are grouped by Overarching Learning Goal (OLG).
 Be aware that within each OLG, the material is in a suggested chronological order for completing the work to ease your understanding of the materials.